cysouw/diathesis/text/c06_prepositions.md

    Ich wickle den Arm in dem Tuch ein.
 :::

 With a few verbs this alternation is attested without a verbal prefix or particle.
-In most cases this includes an optional *mit* instrument that alternates with an accusative object [@next a-c], cf. the English 'spray/load' alternation from Levin [-@levin1993: 50-51].
-This instrument alternation is closely related to the *mit* antipassive (see [@sec:prepositions-mit-antipassive]).
-In addition to the *mit* antipassive, in this diathesis another accusative alternates with a locative preposition that is obligatorily present [@next c,d].
+With some verbs of filling, like *füllen* 'to fill' [@next a] this unmarked diathesis is completely parallel to the *befüllen* (see [@sec:preverb-applicative-antipassive]), but without any overt marking.
+An accusative object, here *Schnaps* 'liquor' [@next a] is replaced with an optional *mit* prepositional phrase [@next c], cf. the English 'spray/load' alternation from Levin [-@levin1993: 50-51].
+This alternation is closely related to the *mit* antipassive (see [@sec:prepositions-mit-antipassive]).
+In addition to this *mit* antipassive, there is an applicative diathesis that turns an obligatory location into an accusative, here *Flasche* 'bottle'.

 ::: ex
 a.
+Er füllt den Schnaps in die Flasche.
+b. ^* Er füllt den Schnaps.
+c.
 Er füllt die Flasche mit Schnaps.
-b.
+d.
 Er füllt die Flasche.
-c.
-Er füllt den Schnaps in die Flasche.
-d. ^* Er füllt den Schnaps.
 :::

-Some verbs of cutting and breaking allow for an exchange of the objects to be dissected and the parts that are the result of the dissection [@next a,b].
-These verbs seem to be verbs that can occur both with and without the prefix *zer-* [@next b,c].
-Any prepositional phrases are non-governed prepositions.
+Some verbs of cutting and breaking, like *schneiden* 'to cut' [@next a] allow for an unmarked exchange of the object to be dissected, *Blatt* 'sheet', with the parts that are the result of the dissection, *Streifen* 'bands' [@next b].
+These verbs can occur both with and without the prefix *zer-*, see [@sec:preverb-transitive-antiresultative].
+Note that these verbs allow for another highly similar diathesis that introduces another kind of new object that is a part of the whole object, *Loch* 'hole' [@next c], see [@sec:prepositions-partitive-free].

 ::: ex
 a.
-Ich schneide Streifen (aus dem Blatt Papier).
+Ich schneide das Blatt zu Streifen.
 b.
-Ich schneide das Blatt Papier (zu Streifen).
+Ich schneide Streifen aus dem Blatt.
 c.
-Ich zerschneide das Blatt Papier.
+Ich schneide ein Loch in dem Blatt.
 :::

 **Attested Verbs**